doruksahin/docker-apache-mysql-php/README.md

   - `php-fpm`: The stack uses PHP-FPM, which can run multiple PHP instanced in pools.
 You can configure them here.
 - `db`: Permanent storage for the MariaDB server
 - `html`: The served files go there directly.
+- `images`: Directory to store custom Docker images for the project.
 - `log`: You can find there all the log files from the different containers.